plentymarkets/plugin-pos-payment-method-renaming/meta/documents/user_guide_en.md

 ## Integrating default payment methods

-The necessary default payment methods are automatically available and activated in your plentymarkets backend after you have completed the assistant.
+The necessary default payment methods are automatically available and activated in your PlentyONE back end after you have completed the assistant.
 You can then see these default payment methods in the **Setup » Orders » Payment » Payment methods** menu.

 ## License